Pineapple tarts are one of the must-have snacks for Chinese New Year! These delectable pastries…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

 Looking for quick CNY goodie recipe?
-Make these melt-in-mouth pineapple tarts with just 5 main ingredients.
+Learn how to make these easy melt-in-mouth pineapple tarts with just 5 ingredients.
 Find out the trick to shiny egg wash in this post too!

-Time passes so quickly, and this year, I am glad that I have time to try out various CNY recipes!
-If you have not had time to try baking, why not try out this easy melt-in-mouth pineapple tarts?
+Time passes so quickly, it’s CNY soon!
+This year, I’m glad I have time to try out various CNY recipes for the family!
+If you have just a little time left to try baking your own CNY goodies, why not try this melt-in-mouth pineapple tart recipe?

 How Is This Recipe Different?

-This popular melt-in-mouth pineapple tart recipe from Sonia has been widely circulated and tried by many people years ago.
+This popular melt in your mouth pineapple tart recipe from Sonia has been widely circulated and tried by many people years ago.
 I originally tried this recipe back in 2014, so I’m updating this post with pictures, because I really love these pineapple tarts!

-You will find that there’s no sugar used in this recipe.
-Instead, condensed milk replaces milk powder and sugar which most pineapple tart recipes use.
+As you read on, you’ll find that there’s no sugar used in this recipe.
+Instead, condensed milk replaces the milk powder and sugar which is usually used in pineapple tart recipes.

 >> MORE CHINESE NEW YEAR RECIPES: